-- Earn \$200,000 by selling courses - Reduce costs of training by 50% over the next year consider them as variations of the non-functional requirement "profitability").
-From common-sense knowledge, we also know that a course provider's primitive goal is to provide course, thus it is added as a goal of the corresponding role.
+- Earn \$200,000 by selling courses. - Reduce costs of training by 50% over the next year.

+In the initial GRL goal model in Fig. 3, they are represented as softgoals (we consider them as variations of the NFR "profitability").
+From commonsense knowledge, we also know that a course provider's primitive goal is to provide course; thus, it is added as a goal of the corresponding role.